-Space does not allow me to give you here all the evidence for the things I have said, but we distribute a book by Dr. Floyd Jones, Which Version is the Bible, which provides a good history and overview of this subject.
+Space does not allow me to give you here all the evidence for the things I have said; the book by Dr. Floyd Jones, Which Version is the Bible, provides a good history and overview of this subject.

 When I discovered the evidence confirming that the King James Bible is indeed accurately translated and is the preserved Scripture inspired of God, Bible study became simple and a pure joy!
 Just read what it says, and believe it.
 All you need is a King James Bible without notes, a Strong’s Concordance (hard copy or computer), a Treasury of Scripture Knowledge, and a Merriam-Webster’s Collegiate Dictionary, tenth edition or earlier (see panel to the right for more info).
 You must learn the Bible by learning the 66 individual books.
 Books are learned by understanding paragraphs.
 Paragraphs are learned by understanding sentences, and sentences are understood by knowing the meaning of individual words.
 Very often, doctrines hang on the meaning of a single word.
 You arrive at the meaning of an individual word by using your concordance to find and read every time that word is used anywhere in the Bible.
 The Bible will define its own words by the multiple contexts in which it is used.
 The Treasury of Scripture Knowledge is just a giant center-column cross-reference.
 It will lead you to similar passages anywhere in the Bible.
 This dictionary is a quick reference to the definition of words as they were used in the seventeenth century, when the King James Bible was translated, so you won’t have to worry about “archaic” words.